Cone: Equation form

-Any plane section of an elliptic cone is a conic section.

-Obviously, any right circular cone contains circles.
-This is also true, but less obvious, in the general case (see circular section).

-The intersection of an elliptic cone with a concentric sphere is a spherical conic.

 Projective geometry

 In projective geometry, a cylinder is simply a cone whose apex is at infinity.
 Intuitively, if one keeps the base fixed and takes the limit as the apex goes to infinity, one obtains a cylinder, the angle of the side increasing as arctan, in the limit forming a right angle.
 This is useful in the definition of degenerate conics, which require considering the cylindrical conics.

 According to G. B. Halsted, a cone is generated similarly to a Steiner conic only with a projectivity and axial pencils (not in perspective) rather than the projective ranges used for the Steiner conic:

 "If two copunctual non-costraight axial pencils are projective but not perspective, the meets of correlated planes form a 'conic surface of the second order', or 'cone'."